ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 # Real time inventory demo GitOps

 This repository uses OpenShift GitOps to manage the deployment of the real-time inventory solution.
+The GitOps approach is an adaptation of [Red Hat's KAM practices](https://developers.redhat.com/articles/2021/07/21/bootstrap-gitops-red-hat-openshift-pipelines-and-kam-cli#a_gitops_approach_to_application_deployment) enhanced with boostraping some important operators deployments like the OpenShift GitOps Operator and OpenShift Pipelines Operator installation if not done yet.

 ## What is covered

+This GitOps supports bootstrapping the solution as a Day 1 operation, with the deployment of operators, secrets, pipelines... and then Day 2 operations, as once the solution is deployed, all changes to the configurations are done in this repository and propagated by ArgoCD to the runtime cluster.

 In this Gitops you can do different approaches to deploy the real-time inventory solution: